luke-jr/libbase58/README.md

 Simply allocate a buffer to store the binary data in, and set a variable with the buffer size, and call the b58tobin function:
 	bool b58tobin(void *bin, size_t *binsz, const char *b58, size_t b58sz)
 note that a true zero-length base58 string is not supported here.
+it should be called two times in a row.
+First one will set bin size

 Encoding Base58